-Grow a Generation offers an opportunity for your gifted and talented child to have space, support and resources to pursue a passion based project through the entire school year.
+Grow a Generation offers fellowships, opportunities for kids, teens, and classroom teachers to receive scheduled time, space, support and resources to pursue a meaningful project at the cutting edge of science and technology.

 Meaningful Projects Made Possible

 WHAT IS A RESEARCH FELLOWSHIP?

 Fellowships are an opportunity to dedicate time each week to adventure into the cutting edges of science and technology solutions that are being used to respond to today’s most pressing problems.
 Fellows partner with mentors from around the globe and venture deep into a topic that resonates with them and fuels their motivation.
 Research often finds an outlet in science fairs, engineering competitions, maker faires, and real-world solutions that make a meaningful difference in the world.
 As fellows gain expertise and talk with experts, many fellows go on to publish books, mobile apps and games, and YouTube videos to leave a legacy worthy of college scholarships and internship applications.They produce meaningful projects and unique contributions that don’t simply add to their resume but engage them as autonomous and purposeful learners.

 We help you pick your topic!
 Fellows choose from diverse fields of study which pique their imaginations and resonate with their unique talents and individual passions.
 Their real-world project suggestions must make valuable contributions to the community that will be shared and disseminated with published materials, digital artifacts, competition entries, and teaching opportunities.
 A discussion with a fellowship coordinator allows us a chance to partner your interests with real world scientists, charitable organizations, and successful entrepreneurs looking to support students pursuing STEM.